Why do cats sit hunched over?

-There are a number of causes of abdominal pain which include constipation, infection, ascites (fluid build-up in the abdomen), cancer, infection, intestinal obstruction, urinary obstruction, ruptured bladder and peritonitis.
+There are several causes of abdominal pain, which include constipation, infection, ascites (fluid build-up in the abdomen), cancer, infection, intestinal obstruction, urinary obstruction, ruptured bladder and peritonitis.

 The veterinarian will perform a complete physical examination of the cat and obtain a history from you.
 This may include: